The minimally extended Varying Speed of Light (meVSL): Observations

 \section{Observations}

-The validity of theories of gravity should be verified by cosmological observations.
+Cosmological observations ought to confirm the viability of theories of gravity.
 In addition to background evolution observations, there have been various cosmological observations based on the thermal history of the Universe.
 These include Big Bang Nucleosynthesis (BBN), cosmic microwave background (CMB), baryon acoustic oscillation (BAO), type Ia supernova (SNe), Hubble parameter (H), and gravitational waves (GWs).
 Also, the time variation of the fine structure constant has been investigated as a possible probe for the time variations of fundamental physical constants.
-We investigate the effects of meVSL on those cosmological observations in this section.
+In this section, we examine how meVSL affects those cosmological observations.